top of page

 The mounting principle: gluing on the underside

-A crucial factor for durability is positioning: The PETG/TPU hardware is always bonded to the underside of the film.
-When tension is applied by the guy line, the component is pressed against the film.
+A crucial factor for durability is positioning: the hardware is always glued to the underside of the film.
+When the guy line exerts tension, the component is pressed against the film.
 The film acts as a mechanical barrier, meaning the load is not solely dependent on the adhesive but is physically supported.
 This significantly reduces shear forces on the adhesive tape and prevents premature peeling.

 Geometry: The 0.2 mm ramp